jeffreyrosenbluth/wallpaper/README.md

 #   Group: p4
 Group: p3m1

-# A list of doubly indexed complex coefficients for the wave function.
+# A list of doubly indexed Complex coefficients for the wave function.
 # Additional wave packets will be added in order to create the symmetries in
 # the specified symmetry group.
 Coefficients: